chloegrickards/thesis-draft1/README.md

 geneDrive_sim carries out the simulation specific to the honors thesis, in the context of 8 3-receptor alleles + 1 gene drive allele, compatibility-based infection, and a gene drive.

 DIY_transitionMatrix is a user-friendly program that takes any number of alleles to create a transition matrix tailored to the user's desired conditions.
 The DIY_transitionMatrix allows the user to toggle gene drive and selfing, and input initial genotype distribution and allele-associated fitness costs.
 We hope this program will be helpful to computational biologists who hope to track genotype changes over time, especially in the presence of a gene drive.

+The DIY_transitionMatrix script depends on some functions in the usefulFunctions script.
+Use them together!